akinmuizz/printf/README.md

-c-printf project for group work with alx
+c-printf project for group work with alx work collaboration